cnrmurphy/piezo/README.md

 A small subtractive synthesizer with an agentic harness: shape the sound by describing it in plain English, the same way you'd ask an agent to write code.
 The agent adjusts the synth's parameters for you.
-You can also patch it by hand with knobs and play it from your computer keyboard.

-Built in Rust with a Tauri desktop UI.
+## About
+I thought it would be interesting if you could have a synthesizer controlled by an AI agent.
+I'm mostly interested in how it navigates the process of synthesis.
+Please note that this is a prototype and therefore it is heavily vibecoded so I that I could experiment quickly.

 ## Features